-- Following a refreshed assessment of modern slavery risk in our business, we aim to extend the existing central risk assessment approach that currently applies to global top-spend suppliers, to other categories of suppliers that operate in high risk sectors, regardless of spend. - We aim to formalise our internal processes, including tailored guidance for colleagues, to further support the disclosure of potential instances of modern slavery. - We aim to establish a modern slavery working group with representatives from different business functions, including compliance, procurement, and human resources to ensure coherent, cross-functional implementation of our strategy, and ongoing review of priorities and performance. - We aim to continue to hold at least two annual events with clients and suppliers to share best practice and knowledge regarding sustainable procurement.
+- Based on findings obtained as part of our ongoing risk assessment exercise, we will explore the possibility of undertaking a human rights and modern slavery saliency assessment within the next two years. - We aim to review our internal processes, including training and guidance material for colleagues, to further support the disclosure of potential instances of modern slavery. - We aim to establish a modern slavery working group with representatives from different business functions, including compliance, procurement, and human resources to ensure coherent, cross-functional implementation of our strategy, and ongoing review of priorities and performance. - We aim to continue to hold at least two annual events with clients and suppliers to share best practice and knowledge regarding sustainable procurement.

-- We aim to undertake a review of our Sustainable Procurement Programme, to extend the programme more widely across the firm and formalise our approach in different jurisdictions. - As part of the evolution of our Sustainable Procurement Programme, we aim to develop our approach to supplier diversity & inclusion and consider incentives for suppliers to take greater steps to examine social impacts in their supply chains. - We aim to engage local offices to raise awareness of, and support compliance with, our Global Procurement Policy; ensuring that we continue to identify, manage and mitigate potential modern slavery risks as part of the end-to-end procurement lifecycle. - We aim to identify opportunities to combine forces with other organisations and clients to address modern slavery risks.
+- We aim to undertake a review of our Sustainable Procurement Programme, to extend the programme more widely across the firm and formalise our approach in different jurisdictions. - We will continue to focus on implementation of our supplier diversity programme during FY24 and consider incentives for suppliers to take greater steps to examine social impacts in their supply chains. - We aim to engage our offices to raise awareness of, and support compliance with, our Global Procurement Policy; ensuring that we continue to identify, manage and mitigate potential modern slavery risks as part of the end-to-end procurement life cycle. - We aim to identify opportunities to combine forces with other organisations and clients to address modern slavery risks.

-This statement is made by Clifford Chance LLP on behalf of itself and those entities which operate as part of the Clifford Chance Group and are subject to the governance of Clifford Chance LLP ("Clifford Chance").
+This statement is made by Clifford Chance LLP on behalf of itself and those entities which operate as part of the Clifford Chance Group and are subject to the governance of Clifford Chance LLP (including the Australian partnership, Clifford Chance, and its associated entities Clifford Chance Australia Pty Ltd, Clifford Chance Australia Services Pty Ltd and Clifford Chance Australia Nominee Pty Ltd as trustee for Clifford Chance Services Trust) ("Clifford Chance").